joeycaughey/jquery.content/README.md

 ----------------------------------------------------
 jQuery.content is a package for client side template parsing and formatting as an alternative to something like AngularJS (https://angularjs.org/) or Handlebars (http://handlebarsjs.com/).

+The benefits being there is no middleware or meta language/scripts separating the feature.
+It's just Javascript and HTML.

 ----------------------------------------------------
 Parsing through HTML object